Yangjae Citizen's Forest

-Yangjae Citizens' Forest is a park located near Yangjae Citizen's Forest Station and the Yangjae Tollgate on the Gyeongbu Expressway, the entrance to Seoul.
+Yangjae Citizen's Forest (Korean: 양재시민의숲) is a park in Seocho District, Seoul, South Korea.
+The park's official name is now Maeheon Citizen's Forest, which it adopted in October 2022.

+Admission is free of charge.
+The park is around 200 m from exit 1 of Yangjae Citizen's Forest station, and has parking for 571 cars.

+"Maeheon" is the art name of the Korean independence activist Yun Bong-gil.
+Yun is hailed as a martyr in South Korea for his role in the 1932 Hongkou Park Incident, in which he assassinated and injured prominent Japanese colonial and military leadership, and was subsequently executed.
+The Yun Bong-gil Memorial Hall is also in the park.

 Built for the 1986 Asian Games and 1988 Seoul Olympics, the land was prepared in July 1983 as part of Gaepo-dong Land Arrangement Plan.
-The construction of the Forest continued for about three years and completed in November 1986.
+The construction of the Forest continued for about three years and completed on November 30, 1986.
 The total area is 358,992 m2.
 The park's major facilities include landscaped facilities, such as Grass Field, Octagonal Pavilion, and Pagora (wisteria trellis).
 The forest also has sports facilities, such as tennis and basketball courts.
-Other major structures in the Forest include the Memorial Hall for the war hero Yun Bonggil, a parking lot, children's playground, and an outdoor wedding hall.
+Other major structures include a parking lot, children's playground, and an outdoor wedding hall.
 The park also has a number of memorials honouring civilian deaths, including the bombing of Korean Air Flight 858 that killed 115 and the Sampoong Department Store collapse in 1995 that killed 502.